leeunsu/flowers_superpowers/_posts/2020-03-12-sun-god-festival.md

 role: Creative Director, Lead Web Designer, Visual Designer
 medium: Illustrator, Photoshop, Processing
 collaborators: Emily Nguyen — Developer + Web Designer
+contributions: |-
+  In the spring of 2019, I had the opportunity to lead in the creative direction and web design of UC San Diego's Sun God Festival.
+During the course of this project, I worked closely with the team behind A.S.
+Concerts and Events as well as A.S.
+Graphic Studio's webmaster, Emily Nguyen.
+Together, we were able to successfully create a beautiful and unforgettable Sun God Festival.

+  Thank you to everyone who was on the team.

 ---